-Family visitation is welcomed and can be coordinated with the primary therapist or the family therapist.
-The clinical team will work with the client and family member to determine at what point such a visit will be beneficial for the client and what goals will be addressed during the visit.
+Family visitation is welcomed and can be coordinated with the primary therapist or the family therapist for family members aged 16 and older only.
+The clinical team will work with the client and family member to determine at what point such a visit will be beneficial for the patient and what goals will be addressed during the visit.
 Details regarding scheduling should be coordinated with the clinical team.